 - a.
-An employee involved in any of the following situation(s) shall undergo alcohol/drug testing as soon as practicable: - i. a vehicular accident or other type of accident or incident that results in a fatality; - ii. a vehicular accident where an employee is given a citation for a moving traffic violation;

-- iii. a vehicular accident where a vehicle is towed from the scene of the accident: - iv. an accident or incident where damage to property occurs; or - v. an accident or incident involving physical injury resulting in the need for medical attention. - b.
-At no time will an employee be permitted to work for more than one (1) hour following such an accident or incident without taking an alcohol/drug test, even if this results in disruption of service. - c.
-An employee involved in such an accident or incident under this section shall not use alcohol for eight hours following the accident/incident, or until he/she undergoes an alcohol/drug test, whichever occurs first. - d.
-Following an alcohol/drug test in such situations, an employee shall be removed from service and placed on administrative leave until the results of the test are known to UPO and the employee.

-3. Random Testing (Safety Sensitive Positions and Special Trust Positions)
+An employee operating a UPO vehicle involved in any of the following situation(s) (please note that this list is not exhaustive) shall undergo alcohol/drug testing immediately, or as soon as practicable: - i. a vehicular accident or any other type of accident or incident; - ii. a vehicular accident where an employee is given a citation for a moving traffic violation; - iii. a vehicular accident where a vehicle is towed from the scene of the accident; - iv. an accident or incident where damage to property occurs; or - v. an accident or incident involving physical injury, regardless of a need for medical attention.. - b.
+Employees who are not operating or physically in a vehicle when it is involved in an accident/incident will not be required to undergo alcohol/drug testing. - c.
+At no time will an employee be permitted to work following such an accident or incident without taking an alcohol/drug test, even if this results in disruption of service.
+Such an employee must notify their supervisor and/or manager for recovery of any UPO vehicles and wait with the vehicle (if able) until the vehicle is recovered.
+The employee shall not wait with the vehicle for greater than one (1) hour without on-site assistance from a member of management. - d.
+An employee involved in such an accident or incident under this section shall not use alcohol for eight (8) hours following the accident/incident, or until he/she undergoes an alcohol/drug test, whichever occurs first. - e.
+Following an alcohol/drug test in such situations, an employee may be removed from service and placed on administrative leave or be required to return to the office to conduct administrative duties, until the results of the test are known to UPO and the employee. - i.
+Examples of accidents/incidents that will result in administrative leave include, but is not limited to, those resulting in physical injury regardless of the need for medical treatment, major damage to the vehicle, or requiring an investigation. - ii.
+Examples of accidents/incidents that will result in administrative duties include, but is not limited to, hit-and-runs, sideswipes, or minor damage to the vehicle. - 2.
+Random Testing (Safety Sensitive Positions and Special Trust Positions)